Building Notifications and Mandatory Inspections

 Notify Council once your development is complete — please note you may need to submit a Builder's Statement of Compliance at the completion of work.

-Before your property can be occupied, you may need an approval of a Certificate of Occupancy; a Council Officer is able to issue the certificate if Council is the relevant authority of granting your particular building rules consent.
+Before your property can be occupied, you may need an approved Certificate of Occupancy; a Council Officer is able to issue the certificate if Council is the relevant authority granting your particular building rules consent.

 What are the Penalties for Not Notifying Council at a Mandatory Notification Stage?

-If you fail to give Council the notification at a mandatory notification stage, you will be considered guilty of an offence and may be liable to pay an expiation fee of up to $500, or be liable to a maximum penalty of up to $10,000.
+If you fail to notify Council at a mandatory notification stage, you will be considered guilty of an offence and may be liable to pay an expiation fee of up to $750, or be liable to a maximum penalty of up to $15,000.